surajit20107/ai-content-generator/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for [Project Name], **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement suggestion for writeFlow, **including completely new features and minor improvements to existing functionality**.

 *   **Use a clear and descriptive title** for the issue to identify the suggestion.
 *   **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
-*   **Explain why this enhancement would be useful** to most [Project Name] users.
+*   **Explain why this enhancement would be useful** to most writeFlow users.

 ### Your First Code Contribution